mvrdevelopment/spec/mvr-spec.md

 Node name: `Geometries`

-The child list contains a list of the following nodes:
+The child list (Table 41) contains a list of the following nodes:

 ##### Table 41 — *Geometries Node Childs*